ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extensions.md

 TIP: Files that interact with ExpressionEngine core hooks are referred to as "extensions" because they extend the functionality of ExpressionEngine.

 This will create an `ext[addon_name].php` file in our add-on along with an `Extensions` folder where will build out the code we want to run when we interact with a core hook.
-Inside our `Extensions` folder the CLI will crate a file with the same name as the core hook we plan to use.
+Inside our `Extensions` folder the CLI will create a file with the same name as the core hook we plan to use.

 ```
 amazing_addon
  ┣ Extensions
  ┃ ┣ [HookName].php
- ┣ addon.setup.php
- ┣ ext.amazing_addon.php
+ ┃ ...
- ┗ upd.amazing_addon.php
+ ┗ ext.amazing_addon.php
  ```

 TIP: A single add-on can interact with as many hooks as you want.